 - 10 whole cloves toasted

-- 1 cups apple cider vinegar
+- 1 cups apple cider vinegar or white wine, etc, use your favorite

 - Crush or chop the allspice and cloves.
 Pulse the mushrooms in a food processor, being very careful to coarsely pulse them in small batches, as over-processing will give a cloudy sauce.